tylergreason/artForum/README.md

 ## Tools and Technologies

 Ruby on Rails 6 was used to build the application.
-I used Faker to make seed data, rest and JSON gems for parsing The Met's API, Devise for authentication and authorization, and vanilla CSS for styling.
+I used Faker to make seed data, rest and JSON gems for parsing The Met's API for art data, Devise for authentication and authorization, and vanilla CSS for styling.

 -  [Ruby on Rails 6](https://rubyonrails.org/)